-PSYC 1300 must be successfully completed with a grade of C- or better before declaring a psychology minor.
-Practicum, research training and independent study courses (PSYC 3099, 3199, 3299, 3399, and 4395) may be taken only on a pass/fail basis.
-Such courses will not count toward the minor.
+A minor in Psychology consists of 18 credit hours (6 courses).
+PSYC 1300 must be successfully completed with a grade of C- or higher before declaring a psychology minor.
+Research training, practicum, and independent study courses are available (PSYC 3099, 3199, 3299, 3399, and 4395) on a pass/fail basis.
+These courses will not count toward the required hours for the minor.
+Students must earn a C- or higher in all classes for the minor.